 If the varnished surface is too glossy, then

 If the varnished surface is too matte, then

-Technical Support is available to answer questions at (800) 959-6543 or by emailing email@example.com.
+The Materials and Applications Department is available to answer questions at (800) 959-6543 or by emailing email@example.com

 Removing a varnish is a very consequential process that should not be taken lightly, as the appearance of the artwork can be changed or damage could result from improper handling.
 The task is often best left to a professional conservator, particularly with works of special significance or unknown composition.
 However, there are times, as when something has gone amiss in the application, that it may be appropriate for the artist to do the work.